robertbuff/whimsical-recipes/README.md

 Short program clips doing something useful in my digital life:

+# imagine

+This script defines a function or method decorator that allows the user to redefine the function or method for one or more points in its domain, arbitrarily, bypassing any calculation.
+The override extends to the end of a "with" context, and is visible in the global code base.
+The paradigm here is one to inject imagined functional values globally but temporarily.

 # gopro_merge_dual_hero3

 This script takes the left and right HD videos taken with the